16th Annual TuffMan Rules

 Interpretation of these rules shall be left exclusively to the tournament director and weighmaster.
 Failure to comply may result in disqualification and the decison of the tournament officials shall be final in all such matters.

 Patricipation & Eligibility

 Participation is open to all who are 18 years of age or older on Sept.
-1, 2014.
+1, 2015.
 Applicants under age 18 may fish with an adult.
 Proof of age is the responsibility of the competitor and must be furnished when requested.
 A properly completed and signed entry form as approved by the tournament officials must be presented prior to the tournament.
-No team that has not been assigned a team number the morning of the tournament shall begin to fish until such number is established by the director.
+No team that has not been assigned a team number the morning of the tournament shall begin to fish until such number is released by the director.
 The tournament director reserves the right to refund/refuse any entry fee.